wilko2587/Riley2/PROTOCOL.md

    - Ensure no credentials, tokens, or API keys are committed to the repository
    - Double-check generated code to ensure it doesn't contain hardcoded secrets
    - Verify that all secret files are appropriately excluded from Git staging before commits

 ---

+## 📋 Task Completion Checklist

+For every task, ensure all of the following steps are completed:

+1. ☑️ Code implementation
+2. ☑️ Tests passing in VS Code Testing Explorer
+3. ☑️ ROADMAP.md updated with appropriate status
+4. ☑️ GPTLOG.md updated with completion entry
+5. ☑️ Release note created in releases/TASK-###.md
+6. ☑️ Git commit with format "TASK-###: <summary>"
+7. ☑️ Git push to remote repository

+**Task completion definition:** A task is only considered complete when all steps 1-7 above have been completed.
+Git operations (steps 6-7) are an integral part of the task completion workflow, not separate steps.

+## 🔄 Completion Self-Check

+Before ending a session, always verify:
+- [ ] Are all code changes implemented?
+- [ ] Are all tests passing?
+- [ ] Is documentation updated (ROADMAP.md, GPTLOG.md, copilot_status.md)?
+- [ ] Is a release note created in releases/?
+- [ ] Are changes committed to Git?
+- [ ] Are changes pushed to remote?

+---